-With a pastry blender or two knives, cut in butter until mixture resembles coarse meal.
+With a pastry blender, fingers, or two knives, cut in butter until mixture resembles coarse meal.

 Stir in currants or raisins.
 Make a well in center; add buttermilk and egg, and stir just until combined (do not overwork).

 Transfer dough to a lightly floured work surface; knead 5 or 6 times.
 Do not over-knead.